 A – Consult your doctor immediately to find out if there may be a safer alternative treatment for your condition.

-Get More Answers Now: Contact a Columbia SC Personal Injury Lawyer at Chappell, Smith & Arden Attorneys at Law
+Get More Answers Now: Contact a Columbia SC Personal Injury Lawyer at Chappell Smith & Arden, P.A.
+Attorneys at Law

-If you have been harmed after taking a fluoroquinolone antibiotic or any risky/dangerous drug, contact a Columbia SC personal injury lawyer at Chappell, Smith & Arden for clear answers about your rights and recovery options.
+If you have been harmed after taking a fluoroquinolone antibiotic or any risky/dangerous drug, contact a Columbia SC personal injury lawyer at Chappell Smith & Arden, P.A. for clear answers about your rights and recovery options.

 Since 1993, our lawyers have been dedicated to helping injured people protect their rights and interests as they pursue the justice – and the financial recoveries – they deserve for their injuries and losses.

-Call our firm at (800) 531-9780 or email us via the contact form on this page to set up a free, no obligations initial consult with one of our lawyers.
+Call our firm at 866-881-8623 or contact us online to set up a free, no obligations initial consult with one of our lawyers.
 During this meeting, you can find out more about your rights, as well as how we can help you.